-Type 2 diabetes is a progressive condition where the body does still produce some insulin, but that insulin is either ineffective or there is not enough of it.
+Type 2 diabetes is a condition where the body still produces some insulin, but that insulin is either ineffective or there is not enough of it.
 In some cases, both can occur.

 Type 2 diabetes is the most common type of diabetes, accounting for around 85% of all cases.
 It is usually seen in adults but is starting to be seen in teenagers and children.

 The exact cause of type 2 diabetes is not known.
 However, research indicates that there are a number of risk factors associated with the condition.